 One other note: a different KT Tape booth rep another year entirely once told me they had stopped utilizing any stretch when applying the tape.
 I did not like this and wound up redoing my tape myself the way I’m used to, but maybe it’s not designed for torque anymore?
 Feels off to me but who knows.

 I wouldn’t discourage you from giving Extreme a chance if you feel like you could use it, but definitely shop around.
-You can get it on Amazon for comparable prices to Pro if you’re not picky about color.
+You can get it on Amazon (affiliate link!) for comparable prices to Pro if you’re not picky about color.

 Have you used KT Tape Pro Extreme?
 Did it work for you?

 Don’t forget, you can follow FRoA on Twitter @fairestrunofall and on Instagram @fairestrunofall.
 If you have any questions or thoughts, leave a comment or email firstname.lastname@example.org.
 See ya real soon!